 John Carpay is fighting the Alberta Government over Covid restrictions.
 He has a history of homophobic statements and other horrifying comments.
 Drew Barnes is an unapologetic separatist and a regular spreader of false information.
-Danielle Smith has historically provided an unquestioning platform for false information and extreme ideas like hydroxychloroquine as a Covid cure She’s defended those accused of racism and far-right ideations.
-But, unless the guest goes on a horrific racist rant or starts calling for violence, interviewing local prominent figures like these, in the way that The Breakdown and Jespersen did, doesn’t exactly have risks.
+Danielle Smith has historically provided a platform for incorrect information and radical ideas like hydroxychloroquine as a Covid cure.
+She’s defended those accused of racism and far-right ideations.
+But, unless the guest goes on a horrific racist rant or starts calling for violence, interviewing prominent local figures like these, in the way that The Breakdown and Jespersen did, doesn’t have risks.

 The guests also brought with them some of their existing followers.
-This group already buys into these ideas and supports negative or harmful behaviours, so there’s no risk the guests will persuade them.
+This group already buys into these ideas and supports harmful behaviours.
+Hence, there’s no risk the guests will persuade them.
 I’d argue that it may be one of the rare chances their followers have to hear challenging opinions or the truth.
 After all, you can’t know something if the fact never comes up.
 You may not even realize it’s a “controversial” fact.
 And it’s not like our government or AHS have been a great source of reliable, clear, and concise information.

 Worst case, the guest’s followers think the show and its host are jerks and never return.
 Oh well.
-At best, however, the exposure to the truth starts the process of adjusting their opinions and views.
+At best, however, the exposure to the truth starts adjusting their opinions and views.
 (More on this in another post.)